 6. Get your name in various directories.

 There are several sites that offer coach directories for athletes looking for a coach.
 In addition to USAT’s coach directory, TrainingPeaks has a Public Coach Directory that athletes can search to find the right coach.
-For coaches that qualify, TrainingPeaks can also certify you to participate in our free Coach Matching Service.
+For coaches that qualify, TrainingPeaks can also accredit you to participate in our free Coach Matching Service.

 7. Get in the public eye.